-NOTE: Under COVID-19 restrictions, the Sugar Beet Museum is closed until further notice.
+NOTE: The Sugar Beet Museum will reopen in July (Sunday 5 July).
 There will be no meetings for the present time.

 The Sugar Beet Museum on McMahon Drive (opposite Empire Place) is housed in the original office and weighbridge building from the Sugar Beet Factory.